 Australian Climate and Winter Crop Outlook

-Climate Outlooks are produced that summarize global indicators related to ENSO (El Nino-Southern Oscillation), the Indian Ocean Dipole and local Australian climate indicators.
-Based on the ENSO Sequence System (ESS), long-lead forecasts for the ENSO State (La Niña, La Niña) for the following May-October are presented, as are the likely May-October (April-September in north) rainfall prospects.
+Climate Outlooks are produced that summarise global indicators related to ENSO (El Nino-Southern Oscillation), the Indian Ocean Dipole and local Australian climate indicators.
+Based on a series of long-lead indicators forecasts are produced of the ENSO State (La Niña, La Niña) and the likely May-October rainfall prospects.
 This service begins in early November in the year before and is then updated in early February with a median rainfall outlook map for the winter growing season.
 This rainfall forecast will stay in place unless a dramatic change in indicators occurs.
 An update at the beginning of seeding will include the first integrated national shire yield ranking maps utilising soil moisture and the seasonal outlook.
 Monthly updates will occur from there to early October.
 The service will therefore include:

-November (year before) – summer rainfall (November-April) outlook and the first rainfall outlook for the following winter growing season for each State based on ESS analogue years (similar years in the past to the present).
+November (year before) – National summer rainfall (November-April) outlook and the first rainfall outlook for the following winter growing season for Australia based on analogue years (similar years in the past to the present).